xkelly27/SOD-TK/README.md

 command log - if this doesn't work, the shared library is most likely not in the correct path.
 See 2. in the **Requirements** section

-Once successfully linked, type "ucol open" to open the user interface (dialog box). (note: reports tab in progress)
+To open the user interface (dialog box), type "ucol open"

 ### Auto link on startup